UNITED stand in Light against terrorism: PM Modi in talks with the German Chancellor - ExBulletin

 UNITED stand in Light against terrorism: PM Modi in talks with the German Chancellor

+New Delhi: Prime Minister Narendra Modi spoke on Tuesday with the German Chancellor Friedrich Merz and exchanged opinions on regional and world developments, saying that the two countries have united in the fight against terrorism.

-Earlier this month, the conservative chief Friedrich Merz managed to become the Chancellor of the Germanys.
+Earlier this month, the conservative chief Friedrich Merz managed to become the next German Chancellor.

-Spoke to the chancellor @_friedrichmerz and congratulated him on having assumed his functions.
-Reaffirmed our commitment to further strengthen the strategic partnership between India and Germany, said Modi in an article on X.
+“Completed himself with Chancellor Friedrich Merz and congratulated him on having assumed his functions.
+Reaffirms our commitment to further strengthen the strategic partnership between India and Germany,” said Modi in an article on X.

-Talked to the Chancellor @_Friedrichmerz And congratulated him for having assumed the office.
-Reaffirmed our commitment to further strengthen the strategic partnership between India and Germany.
-Exchange of views on regional and global developments.
-We are united in the fight against terrorism.

-Exchange of views on regional and global developments.
-We are united in the fight against terrorism, said the Prime Minister.
+“Opinions have discussed regional and world developments.
+We are united in the fight against terrorism,” he added.

-Read also: The PM Modi calls for Made in India Military could in the middle of the dead end with Pakistan
+In a statement later, the Ministry of External Affairs (MEA) said that during the telephone conversation, the two leaders “reiterated their common commitment to fight against terrorism in all its forms”.

+Noting the “excellent progress” of the strategic partnership of India-German in the past 25 years, the two leaders have agreed to “work closely to further strengthen bilateral links, including in the fields of trade and investment, defense and security, innovation and technology,” he said.

 |